Services

 Therapy designed with neurodivergent minds at the centre.

-Whether you have ADHD, autism, dyspraxia, sensory differences, or simply know that your brain works differently, our work focuses on understanding your unique nervous system rather than trying to fit you into rigid expectations.
+Whether you have ADHD, autism, dyspraxia, sensory differences, or simply know that your brain works differently, my work focuses on understanding your unique nervous system rather than trying to fit you into rigid expectations.

 We might explore: